Sudarkodi-Muthiah-repo/12weeksAWSworkshopchallenge/Week7/Mini_project/Deploy_and_scale_Django_applications_on_AWS_App_Runner.md

 }
 ```
  ![](/Week7/images/Apprunner_new_IAMRole2.png)
-6. Resolve any security warnings, errors, or general warnings generated during policy validation, and then choose Next.
+5. Resolve any security warnings, errors, or general warnings generated during policy validation, and then choose Next.

-7. Select the check box next to the custom trust policy you created.
+6. Select the check box next to the custom trust policy you created.
-8. Choose Next.
+7. Choose Next.
-9. Set a permissions boundary.limit the permissions afforded by the role to only the secret you created in AWS Secrets Manager identified by its Amazon Resource Name (ARN):
+8. Set a permissions boundary.
+Limit the permissions afforded by the role to only the secret you created in AWS Secrets Manager identified by its Amazon Resource Name (ARN).
 ```
 {
     "Version": "2012-10-17",